redstone-finance/redstone-docs/docs/get-started/models/redstone-erc7412.md

 ---
 sidebar_position: 4
-sidebar_label: "ERC7412 Model"
+sidebar_label: "ERC-7412 Model"
 ---

-# ERC7412 Model
+# ERC-7412 Model

-## Classic and Core models combined

-This model was introduced in form of [ERC7412](https://eips.ethereum.org/EIPS/eip-7412) - we encourage you to read it before implementation!
-The model was popularized by perpetual protocol [Synthetix](https://synthetix.io/).
+The ERC-7412 model combines RedStone's Classic and Core Models relying on an newly proposed Ethereum standard.
+This model was introduced in light of the [ERC-7412](https://eips.ethereum.org/EIPS/eip-7412) standard.
+It is encouraged to familiarize yourself with it before implementating this model.

-:::important Requirements
+:::Important Requirements
-TLDR; You need to do 2 things:
 1. Deploy price feed
-2. Modify you client code to use [erc7412](https://www.npmjs.com/package/@redstone-finance/erc7412)
+2. Modify you client code to use [ERC7412](https://www.npmjs.com/package/@redstone-finance/erc7412)
 :::

-## Guide
+## Step-By-Step Guide

-### Deploy price feed contract
+### 1. Deploy Price Feed Contract

-1. Install dependency `npm install @redstone-finance/erc7412`
+1. Install dependency `npm install @redstone-finance/erc7412`.
-2. You have to extend contract `RedstonePrimaryProdWithoutRoundsERC7412` imported from `@redstone-finance/erc7412/contracts/RedstoneERC7412.sol`
+2. You have to extend contract `RedstonePrimaryProdWithoutRoundsERC7412` imported from `@redstone-finance/erc7412/contracts/RedstoneERC7412.sol`.
-  1. Implement `getTTL` method.
+3. Implement `getTTL` method.
 It should return duration in second after which price in contract becomes stale.
 Stale means that price feed contract will revert on reads until price will be updated.
 Price updates will happen this is described in "Modify DAPP" section.
-  2. Choose `dataFeedId` for which you want to deploy feed.
-Here is full list of [supported assets](https://app.redstone.finance/#/app/data-services/redstone-primary-prod)
+4. Choose `dataFeedId` for which you want to deploy feed.
+Here is full list of [supported assets](https://app.redstone.finance/#/app/data-services/redstone-primary-prod).
-3. Deploy contract
+3. Deploy contract.

 **Example contract for BTC dataFeedId**
 ```sol